b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 &nbsp;

-[There's more](https://www.churchofjesuschrist.org/search?facet=manuals&lang=eng&query=%22avoid+speculation%22) to be found, and I might copy more here in the future.
+[There's more](https://www.churchofjesuschrist.org/search?facet=manuals&lang=eng&query=%22avoid+speculation%22) to be found, but I think I've made my case with these examples.